 A simple thank-you note post-project completion can make a huge difference in employee engagement.

-Yearly reviews shouldn’t be the only time an employee gets to hear positive feedback about their contributions to the company.
+Yearly reviews shouldn’t be the only time employees hear positive feedback about their contributions to the company.

-Highlighting their names and contributions in the company newsletter, establishing a team rewards system, organising rewards and recognitions events will help the employees feel valued and motivate others to work hard.
+Highlighting their names and contributions in the company newsletter, establishing a team rewards system, and organising rewards and recognition events will help the employees feel valued and motivate others to work hard.